whoward/docs/markdown/reference/test-configuration.md

 ```

 ### Enabling HTML Source Capture
-In the same way Sauce [captures step-by-step screenshots][11], we can capture HTML source at each step.
+In the same way Sauce [captures step-by-step screenshots](#disabling-step-by-step-screenshots), we can capture HTML source at each step.
 This feature is disable by default, but you can turn it on anytime and find the HTML source captures on your job result page:

 Key: `capture-html`